Faith Over Fear: Overcoming Panic and the Fear of Leaving Home

 Step Out of the Bubble – Reclaim Your Life

-Marissa’s home once felt safe—but it had quietly become a cage.
-Today, she is stepping outside in faith, one small act at a time.
-The world outside her door is still full of uncertainty, but she’s learning that God’s presence is stronger than her anxiety.
+Marissa’s home had quietly become a cage.
+Today, she’s stepping outside in faith, one small act at a time.
+The world outside her door is still uncertain, but God’s presence is stronger than anxiety.

-Your courage doesn’t come from the absence of fear—it comes from trusting God and taking steps forward.
+Your courage doesn’t come from the absence of fear—it comes from trusting Him and taking steps forward.

 Next